-A PHA is conducted by a cross-functional team including engineering, operations, maintenance, and safety experts who are able to effectively identify hazards and recommend specific actions to control the potential hazards and minimize the risk of failure.
+A PHA is conducted by a cross-functional team, including engineering, operations, maintenance, and safety experts, who can effectively identify hazards and recommend specific actions to control the potential hazards and minimize the risk of failure.

 What Is the Next Evolution of Reliability Analysis?

-PHA’s are important tools for identifying hazards and risk mitigation plans, and per the PSM standard, they must be completed every five years.
-However, we know completing a PHA can be a time-consuming, resource intensive, laborious process.
+PHAs are essential tools for identifying hazards and risk mitigation plans.
+However, we know completing a PHA can be a time-consuming and resource-intensive process.

-With major advancements in data acquisition, warehousing, modeling, and analytics, we now have the opportunity to take the next leap in reliability analysis and improve upon the PHA process.
-We believe this leap is possible through Quantitative Reliability Optimization (QRO).
-QRO is a reliability modeling approach connecting relevant reliability data points at a complex facility into one integrated model, allowing for near real time complex decision-making.
+With major advancements in data acquisition, warehousing, modeling, and analytics, we can take the next leap in reliability analysis and improve upon the PHA process.
+This leap is possible through Quantitative Reliability Optimization (QRO).
+QRO is a reliability modeling approach connecting relevant reliability data points at a complex facility into one integrated model, allowing for near real-time complex decision-making.
 QRO enables facilities to create a holistic program by combining these analyses for improved decision-making capabilities.

-- Quantify likelihood and consequence of failure using near real-time asset data
+- Quantify the likelihood and consequence of failure using near real-time asset data

 - Provide insights into facility-wide impacts of failures